kousu/mod_muc_allinall/README.md

 * https://github.com/snikket-im/snikket-server/blob/e925a895bf88d7228ae5b491744941609d2c443c/ansible/files/prosody.cfg.lua#L134-L137
 * https://github.com/snikket-im/snikket-server/blob/e925a895bf88d7228ae5b491744941609d2c443c/ansible/files/prosody.cfg.lua#L204

-Unfortunately they're currently underdocumented and **too** flexible!
-They work great _as part of Snikket_, but if you have a customized Prosody they don't work.
-For example `mod_groups_migration` gets confused if combined with `mod_auth_ldap`.
-They're also too hard to configure.
-There's no prosodyctl interface to them yet, only the web interface, and that's pretty heavy.
-So it's replaced an admin ssh'ing in and editing a file with an admin logging in to a web interface or using a REST API.
-In either case, users can't self-manage and an admin has to be involved to onboard ever new user.
-Maybe `mod_adhoc_groups` works well, I don't know, I haven't tried that, but I know if that's involved there's AT LEAST the step of trying to explain wtf an ad hoc xmpp command is to new users.
+Unfortunately Circles are underdocumented and **too** flexible!
+They work great _as part of Snikket_, but if you have a customized Prosody it's walking uphill two ways.
+For example `mod_groups_migration` gets confused if combined with `mod_auth_ldap`, and I haven't figured out what I would need to configure the web admin UI which you need to manage them.

+They're also hard to configure.
+There's no client-side interface to them.
+So "Circles" replaces an admin logging in and editing a plaintext config file with names in it (bad) with an admin logging in and clicking a web UI with names in it (not much better?).
+That's too hard to onboard a skeptical community that isn't really in it for the love of the (FOSS) game.

-This module takes the approach that `mod_roster_allinall` takes: for a small server where everyone more or less knows each other, just put everyone in every chat.
-Except for private ("hidden") chats, this module leaves those alone.
+So, this module takes the simpler approach of `mod_roster_allinall`: just put everyone in every chat room, except for private ("hidden") chats groups.
 This is the behaviour people expect from Discord -- though not the behaviour they expect from Slack -- and it hopefully should cut through the red tape of onboarding an existing community to xmpp.
+For a small server where everyone more or less knows each other this should be plenty.
+Just don't make too many rooms.